top of page

 How is your book put together?

-Book binding stage by stage by David Allsopp of Old School Crafts
+Book binding stage by stage by David Allsop of Old School Crafts

 Towards a Philosophy of Weaving